-Asia-Pacific investors will play a key role in the development and continued prosperity of B.C.'s minerals sector.
-We will build and expand our international relationships to enhance B.C.'s competitive advantage and reinforce our reputation as a leading mining region.
+Asia-Pacific investors will continue to play a key role in the development and continued prosperity of B.C.'s minerals sector.
+By building and expanding our international relationships, we will enhance our competitive advantage and reinforce our reputation as a leading mining region.

-The recently formed Minister's Council on Mineral Exploration and Mining will focus on ensuring that the mining and minerals sector has every opportunity to grow responsibly.
-By identifying and addressing key challenges and opportunities for communities, industry, First Nations and the Province, we can be certain that we are moving forward in an environmentally and socially responsible manner,
+Managing our growth in an economically and environmentally sustainable fashion is a priority.
+The Minister's Council on Mineral Exploration and Mining is tasked with identifying and addressing key challenges and opportunities for communities, industry, First Nations and the Province so we can be certain we are moving forward in a socially responsible manner.